gbv/Lukida/README.md

 Try the URL in your browser.

+###Vagrant virtual machine
+For a local developer system, you can use a virtual machine with Virtualbox and Vagrant.
+These are the installation steps:

+1) Be sure to have [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed.
+2) You need a POSIX compatible shell - on MS Windows [GIT Bash](https://git-for-windows.github.io/) is verified to work.
+3) Install [Vagrant](https://www.vagrantup.com/downloads.html) (if not present) with Virtualbox guest additions plugin (execute ```vagrant plugin install vagrant-vbguest``` in a shell after the installation of Vagrant).
+4) Navigate to the projects root folder in your shell (e.g. the folder with the [Vagrantfile](Vagrantfile)).
+5) Run `vagrant up` to automatically download, start and initially provision the virtual machine.
+6) Add the ip 192.168.33.12 as "lukida.dev" to your hosts file (/etc/hosts on POSIX compatible systems, C:\Windows\System32\drivers\etc\hosts on Windows systems).

+Usage hints:
+- Lukida can be accessed via http://lukida.dev; the db admin via http://lukida.dev/phpmyadmin (user: newlibrary, password: newlibrary)
+- you can develop on your host system without immediate impact
+- a connection into the virtual machine running Lukida can be done with ```vagrant ssh```
+- to apply changes made in the code, run ```lukida_sync``` from inside the virtual machine
+- read more about Vagrant on https://www.vagrantup.com/

 ###Customization

 In order to get it running you need to customize your library (.../lukida/libraries/lukida_newlibrary/...) to your needs: